-The rest of the paper is organized as follows.
-In Section 2, we summarize prior results on the source excess distortion and the channel error exponents, and we define the JSCC excess distortion exponent.
-In Section 3, we establish upper and lower bounds for $E_J$ for Gaussian systems.
+The rest of this work is organized as follows.
+In Section 2, we present preliminaries regarding previous results on the source excess distortion exponent and the channel error exponent.
+We also define the JSCC excess distortion exponent.
+In Section 3, we establish upper and lower bounds for E_J for Gaussian systems.
 A sufficient and necessary condition for which the upper and lower bounds coincide is provided.
-We also derive the tandem coding exponent and numerically compare it with the JSCC exponent for Gaussian systems.
 In Section 4, we extend our results for other source-channel pairs.
-Direct extensions without proof of the bounds for coding MLS's over MGC's are given in Section 4.1.
-In Section 4.2, we show a lower bound for $E_J$ for a class of continuous source-channel pairs with a metric distortion measure and satisfying a finiteness condition.
-Finally, we draw conclusions in Section 5.
+Direct extensions without proof for the bounds for coding MLS's over MGC's are given in Section 4.1.
+In Section 4.2, we give a lower bound for E_J for a class of continuous source-channel pairs with a metric distortion measure and satisfying a finiteness condition.
+In Section 5, we derive the tandem coding exponent and systematically compare the JSC exponent with the tandem exponent for Gaussian systems.
+Finally, we draw conclusions in Section 6.